zendesk/zendesk-bootstrapper-templates/README.md

 Zendesk Bootstrapper helps you to resolve dependencies automatically with your templates

  1. Provide an **unique** `reference_id` on those objects that you wish to reference later on
- 2. On those that objects that requires the ID to be translated from `reference_id` before it can be created, use the `{{the-unique-value-that-you-provided-in-the-reference-id}}`
+ 2. On those that objects that requires the ID or Key to be translated from `reference_id` before it can be created, use the `{{the-unique-value-that-you-provided-in-the-reference-id}}`

 #### 2.2.1 Currently Supported